devGnode/logger20js/Readme.md

 app.use(Logger.expressRouteLoggerMiddleware());

 ````
-- expressRouteLoggerMiddleware( \[, pattern : stirng = null \] ) : Callback
+- expressRouteLoggerMiddleware( \[, pattern : string = null \] ) : Callback

-For define the pattern for express middleware it's the same way that you define the pattern for the Logger just you can add these propoerties for him
+For define the pattern for express middleware it's the same way that you define the pattern for the Logger just you can add these properties for him.

 ## Features